vaadin-component-factory/vcf-sparkline-renderer/README.md

-# Vaadin SprarklineRenderer
+# Vaadin SparklineRenderer

-Vaadin SprarklineRenderer is an add-on renderer for Grid (Flow).
+Vaadin SparklineRenderer is an add-on renderer for Grid (Flow).

 ### Installing
-Add SprarklineRenderer to your project
+Add SparklineRenderer to your project
 ```xml
 <dependency>
     <groupId>com.vaadin.componentfactory</groupId>